stig/www.brautaset.org/index.md

 title: Superloopy
 ---

-Below are teasers from my most recent articles.
+This is my personal website, which is mostly a blog.
+Most will be tech related, but anything goes really.
+Here are a few teasers from my most recent
+articles:

 <ul>
 {% for post in site.posts limit: 5 %}